oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 The steps are:
 1. On a machine with Internet access, to download the chart to the current directory, run `$ helm pull weblogic-operator --repo https://oracle.github.io/weblogic-kubernetes-operator/charts --destination .`
 2. Move the resulting `weblogic-operator-<version>.tgz` file to the machine without Internet access on which you want to install the WebLogic Kubernetes Operator.
 3. Run `$ tar zxf weblogic-operator-<version>.tgz`.
+This puts the Helm chart files in a local directory `./weblogic-operator`.
-4. To create the namespace where the operator will be installed, run `$ kubectl create namespace weblogic-operator`.
+4. To create the namespace where the operator will be installed, run `$ kubectl create namespace weblogic-operator`. **NOTE**: Be sure to follow all the previously detailed prerequisite steps, starting at [Prepare an operator namespace and service account](#prepare-an-operator-namespace-and-service-account).
 5. To install the operator, run `$ helm install weblogic-operator ./weblogic-operator --namespace weblogic-operator`.

 For a specified version of the Helm chart, with `helm pull` and `helm install`, use the `--version <value>` option